LightRiver3010/Code-Clicker/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+18 PM -
+Made some chill progress.
+I got some basic implementation of the upgrade skill tree changing colors depending on what upgrades you have - I'll just have to add a lot more repetitive logic to check it all later.
+I also started on making it so that you can only buy upgrades if you've bought the previous ones.
+It's not super complicated, just lots of variables going everywhere.
+Still fun though!
+Game's looking good now.

+Nov.
 17 PM -
 Made some really cool progress.
 I started implementing the upgrade buttons.
 They'll correlate with the upgrades you purchase on the left, sort of like a progression.
 You won't be able to unlock certain upgrades until you buy others, and the "skill tree" will show you which upgrades to buy before getting others.
 Plus, it's a tree!
 Get it?
 Like a binary tree?
 Ha ha!
 Ha.
 Anyways, made some really cool progress and I'm happy with how the game's coming along.
 See ya!